-Alaska's Adult Education and Literacy programs provide students with basic skills development, high school equivalency diploma attainment, English language acquisition, workforce preparation, and post-secondary education transition.
+Alaska's Adult Education and Literacy (AAE) program provides students with basic skills development, high school equivalency diploma attainment, English language acquisition, workforce preparation, and post-secondary education transition.
 The program's goal is to identify each student's educational level, provide needed instruction, and facilitate a successful transition to postsecondary education, training, or employment.

-Funding from the State of Alaska and U.S. Department of Education is received annually to support Regional Adult Education programs, provide adult education and literacy through an integrated correctional system, and fund an Integrated English Literacy and Civics Education (IELCE) program.
+The AAE program receives annual funding from the State of Alaska and U.S. Department of Education to support Regional Adult Education programs, provide adult education and literacy through an integrated correctional system, and fund an Integrated English Literacy and Civics Education (IELCE) program.

-During FY 2022:
+During FY 2023:

-- \$2,560,000 was awarded to organizations to provide Adult Education and Literacy services. - 2,240 students received instruction and 933 (42 percent) became full-time students. - Full-time is defined as 12 and more hours of direct instruction. - The average student age was 33, with 11 percent under age 18. - 30 percent of students were English language learners. - 19 percent were residing in a correctional facility, community correctional program, or other institutional setting, a 9 percent increase from FY 2021.
+- \$2,460,000 was awarded to organizations to provide Adult Education and Literacy services. - 2,434 students received instruction and 1,255 (51 percent) became fulltime students. - Full-time is defined as 12 and more hours of direct instruction. - The average student age was 36, with 8 percent under age 18. - 51 percent of students were English language learners, a 21 percent increase from FY 2022. - 14 percent resided in a correctional facility, community correctional program, or other institutional setting, a five percent decrease from FY 2022.

-The state Adult Education Office also provides oversight of Alaska's General Equivalency Diploma (GED) program and testing sites.
+The Adult Education Office also provides oversight of Alaska's General Equivalency Diploma (GED) program and testing sites.
 Adult Education and GED have overlapping goals; however, the general principles, program guidance, and funding requirements remain separate.
 The GED is provided through GED Testing Service and 36 Pearson VUE test sites located around the state.
 The rigor of the assessments matches the skills needed for success in the workforce or college.
 Students must score at least 145 on each of the four content-area assessments to obtain their diploma.
 Individuals who pass mathematics, science, social studies, and reasoning through language arts receive a High School Equivalency Diploma issued by the Department of Labor and Workforce Development.
+During FY 2023, Alaska Pearson VUE testing sites served 720 in-person and 88 remote test-takers for 2,632 total GED tests, for which 400 High School Equivalency Diplomas were awarded.
+Alaska achieved an 83 percent passing rate, versus the national average of 75 percent of individuals who passed all four tests.